-This is a follow up story for Cannafacturer.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+This is a follow up story for CannaFacturer.
+If you're interested in reading how they got started, published about 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name's Jack; I first posted on here sharing my success with my personal CBD line, Full Body Zen.
 An industry connection found my cost of goods sold to trump their current prices by 400%.
 As we had 0 focus on marketing, producing their product, and their marketing channel being unique, we decided to brand ourselves and push forward as a manufacturer.
 We still run our personal line and serve our residual clients but have a broader focus reaching people looking to create a CBD/Hemp company, adding new products to existing companies, or beating the prices they currently pay from another manufacturer.
 In one instance, we cut the cost of a company's tincture price by 50% while increasing the cannabinoid content by 800%.
 This is the evolution of my business.

 We are now focused on Cannafacturer - a cannabinoid manufacturing company.
 I was able to hire a fantastic Operations Manager, which allowed me to work from home.
 I then moved to Beverly Hills, California to join an entrepreneur collective.
 In Los Angeles, the network of new companies creating new brands is much more significant, and I am closer to a few of our large clients, which make up a large part of revenue.